FOR NORTHWEST CONDITIONS

 This ability to survive also leads to a liability, the inability to transpire or breathe.
 Most plants have stomata or pores--for the release of water and absorption of oxygen--under their leaves.
 Cactus and succulents have reduced stomata.
 This means that the plant cannot rid itself of excess water easily, but instead must metabolize it--which it can only do when warm enough to initiate photosynthesis.
 This tells us what we need to know to ensure happy plants:

 In a humid environment, as most of the Northwest is, the plants cannot handle a heavy, hard to drain soil.
-We use 70% aggregate (1/4 to 3/8 inch red lava or pumice) and 30% coco fiber in your soil mix.
-This does NOT include fine sand, which hold water, and certainly not peat moss!
+We use 70% aggregate (1/4 to 3/8 inch red lava or pumice) and 30% premium potting soil .
+This does NOT include fine sand, which holds water.

 HOW TO GET YOUR CACTUS TO BLOOM--Cacti, like people, need a GOOD DIET and a REST PERIOD.
 Allow your cacti to REST for at least 2-3 months during the winter by putting them in good light and keeping them dry and cool (40-50 degrees) with good air circulation.
 During the rest of the year, water from the soil surface so it drains out the bottom of the pot.
 Feed during the growing period which is generally April through September A balanced (20-20-20) fertilizer or Miracle Grow at 1/4-1/2 strength every other watering is a GOOD DIET.
 Generally, water every 7-10 days when it is hot IF your plants are dry, except with epiphyllum (orchid cactus) they like to keep their roots moist.
 In winter water every 4-8 weeks after the rest period.
 Since the stomata of cacti open in the evening, watering and feeding as well as treating for pests should be done late afternoon or evening.
 One soil mixture is 2/3 pumice sifted + 1/3 potting soil.